asadiceccarelli/eu-wholesale-analysis/README.md

 > Figure 1.3: The distribution of market clearing prices.

-Larger spreads tend to indicate the potential for higher revenue as if forecasted correctly, electricity can be bought lower and sold higher, generating more each day.
+Larger spreads tend to indicate the potential for higher revenue as if forecasted correctly, power can be bought lower and sold higher, generating more each day.
 Estonia has the largest spread at an average of 245 €/MWh a day, and Norway 4 has the lowest at 22 €/MWh.

 <p align='center'>
   <img src='figures/ave-spread-22.jpeg' width='800'>